Explore This Residency

 Anesthesia Rotation at BWH

-Residents are assigned to the Department of Anesthesia at Brigham and Women's Hospital for two weeks.
+Residents are assigned to the Department of Anesthesia at BWH for two weeks.
 Residents receive instruction on the principles and techniques of general anesthesia from a pharmacological, theoretical and practical standpoint.

 - Become knowledgeable in the preoperative evaluation of the general anesthesia patient